Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Summary and Conclusions

-These settings have been applied in an extractions of the top quark MSR mass at $R=80\GeV$, using $\ttbar$ pair production cross section, measured as a function of $m_{\ttbar}$ in $\pp$ collisions at $\sqrt{s}=13\TeV$ at the LHC by the CMS collaboration, using fixed-order perturbative QCD predictions at NLO accuracy and also the semi-dynamical scales for $\mur,~\muf$ in the low-$m_\ttbar$ regime.
+These settings have been applied in an extraction of the top quark MSR mass at $R=80\GeV$, using $\ttbar$ pair production cross section, measured as a function of $m_{\ttbar}$ in $\pp$ collisions at $\sqrt{s}=13\TeV$ at the LHC by the CMS Collaboration, using fixed-order perturbative QCD predictions at NLO accuracy and also the semi-dynamical scales for $\mur,~\muf$ in the low-$m_\ttbar$ regime.
 The fitted value of $\mtMSR(80\GeV)$ has then been evolved to various low reference scales $R$, rather than computing the cross sections directly at low $R$ as performed in earlier analyses.
 This procedure yields the value $\mtMSR(3\GeV)=174.5^{+0.6}_{-0.7}\GeV$, which is discussed in the context of other recent extractions of the top quark mass from LHC data.
-The observed differences are explained in part by the scale choice of $R=80\GeV$ for the top quark MSR mass, advocated by the present study.
-Other reasons for differences are due to the choice of the value for the strong coupling $\alpS(m_Z)$, which directly affects the normalisation of the cross section and is anti-correlated with the top quark mass, and, to a lesser extent, due to the particular PDF sets used.
+The observed differences are explained to a large part by the scale choice of $R=80\GeV$ for the top quark MSR mass, advocated by the present study, signifying the achieved systematic resummation of higher order QCD corrections.
+Other reasons for differences are due to the choice of the value for the strong coupling $\alpSZ$, which directly affects the normalization of the cross section and is anti-correlated with the top quark mass, and, to a lesser extent, due to the particular PDF sets used.

 While we have argued that the implementation of the MSR mass scheme in the $\ttbar$ cross section calculation and the optimal scale choice for $R$ of $80\GeV$ provide more robust predictions even at NLO accuracy, the findings should be corroborated by extending the analysis to NNLO accuracy.
 In addition, the proper treatment of both, the quasi-bound state effects, together with a matching to the relativistic $\ttbar$ region, and the $m_\ttbar$ region below the threshold are further important improvements to be implemented.
 A final reliable measurement of the top quark MSR mass needs to address those issues as well as the correlation of the top quark mass with the other theoretical parameters, which control the cross section predictions.
 We leave these aspects for future studies.